-- This is useful to debug headings that maybe have been completely hidden unintentionally.
+- This is useful for debugging headings that may have been completely hidden unintentionally.

-- Activate "Hover-Highlight" to visually display the heading that corresponds to the element pointed on with the mouse cursor.
+- Activate "Hover-Highlight" to visually display the heading that corresponds to the element highlighted by the mouse cursor.

-- This is useful to debug whether the current heading outline is sensible: each and every element on the page must belong to a proper heading.
+- This is useful for debugging whether the current heading outline is sensible: each and every element on the page must belong to a proper heading.

 The bookmarklet supports both native